-What to know about the viral outbreak in China
+Science Says: What to know about the viral outbreak in China

 HOW WIDESPREAD IS IT?

-China has identified 440 cases and nine deaths, most of the illnesses and all of the deaths in Hubei province.
+China has identified more than 500 cases and 17 deaths, most of the illnesses and all of the deaths in Hubei province.
 Cases have also been confirmed in Thailand, South Korea, Japan, the U.S. and Taiwan.
 The outbreak coincides with China’s busiest travel season as people visit their families or go abroad for the Lunar New Year holiday.
 That travel rush is expected to spread the disease more widely.

 WHAT ARE THE SYMPTOMS?